kamadland/ministry-guide/pages/05.youth-leadership-team/orientation-evaluation-strategy-for-new-volunteers/docs.md

 **4 Step Plug-in Process for Student Ministries**
 ###### **1. Observation**
-Potential volunteers observe areas of ministry twice and are given an Observation packet that includes job descriptions, leader info package, and leader application.
+Potential volunteers observe areas of ministry twice and are given an Observation Packet that includes job descriptions, a leader info package, and a leader application.
-2. Interview
+###### **2. Interview**
-o	Potential Volunteer Interview - All potential volunteers will meet with our youth pastor and one other youth leader for a 30 minute interview to help determine your area of interest, our needs, expectations, and potential start date.
+ All potential volunteers will meet with our youth pastor and one other youth leader for a 30 minute interview to help determine your area of interest, our needs, expectations, and potential start date.
 3. Training
 o	New volunteers are required to attend Leadership Training just before kick-off.
 4. 1st Serve